 A growing number of U.S. states are passing traffic laws that regulate driving in the left-hand lane.
-This 50 state chart summarizes the law regarding traveling in the left-hand lane on a highway or interstate – better known as Keep Right Traffic Laws.
+This chart summarizes the law regarding traveling in the left-hand lane on a highway or interstate – better known as Keep Right Traffic Laws.

 This chart details individual state laws regarding No Pay, No Play laws and its exceptions.
-A number of states have passed these laws to limit the compensation for drivers without auto insurance by not be allowing them to benefit from someone else’s compliance with the law when they deny that benefit to others.
+A number of states have passed these laws to limit the compensation for drivers without auto insurance by not allowing them to benefit from someone else’s compliance with the law when they deny that benefit to others.

-This 50-state chart covers recovery of sales tax after vehicle total loss.
+This chart covers recovery of sales tax after vehicle total loss.
 There are two types of claims that can be made following a total loss accident, both are covered in this chart: first-party claims and third-party claims.

 Being familiar with the seat belt defense, its applicability in a particular jurisdiction, and some rather cutting-edge arguments with which to diffuse it, will go a long way in bolstering your negotiating strength and your overall subrogation recovery.

-This 50-state chart summarizes law on sudden medical emergencies while driving, as well as basic law of negligence and defenses available when a driver claims to have sustained a sudden medical emergency resulting in loss of control of vehicle that causes damages.
+This chart summarizes law on sudden medical emergencies while driving, as well as basic law of negligence and defenses available when a driver claims to have sustained a sudden medical emergency resulting in loss of control of vehicle that causes damages.